darklordgrep/Mapbits/Documentation/Lodestar_Tutorial.md

 ### Data Source

-The two options for your data source are "SQL Query" and "Region Source".
+The three options for your data source are "SQL Query", "Region Source", and "JavaScript".
 If "SQL Query" is specified, then you will be able to specify your data query in the lodestar layer page item's Source Query attribute.
 If "Region Source" is specified, the lodestar layer will use query source from its map region.
+The "JavaScript" option is discussed in the "JavaScript Data Source" section.
-Regardless of your data source, you must have a geometry column at minimum, which must be specified in the "Geometry Column" attribute.
+Except for JavaScript sources, you must have a geometry column at minimum, which must be specified in the "Geometry Column" attribute.
 The ID column is optional.
 If specified, it will populate the feature ID in the MapLibre data source, and it is also necessary for the Mapbits Lodestar Select Features plug-in.